 We gather data using tracker code plugins and patches.
-We have patches available for DSpace (4.x, 5.x and 6.x).
-There are plug-ins available for EPrints (works with 3.2 or greater) and Haplo, and a Ruby Gem for Hydra/Samvera (Fedora) repositories.
+We have patches available for DSpace (4.x, 5.x and 6.x), and the tracker code has been incorporated into the DSpace codebase from version 7 onwards.
+There are plug-ins available for EPrints (works with 3.2 or greater) and Cayuse, and a Ruby Gem for Hydra/Samvera (Fedora) repositories.
 Figshare, Pure, Worktribe and Esploro have also implemented tracker functionality for their repository software platforms.
 It's also possible to add tracker functionality to Equella.

 We use a "push" mechanism whereby a notification is sent to the IRUS server as an OpenURL key-value pair string every time a file is downloaded from a repository.